BHM Series #16: John Muir ES Shares its Black History PRIDE!

 If your school doesn’t have multiple activities planned (and it’s a whole MONTH for Pete’s sake… so there should be multiple activities planned!)
 John Muir’s event is one great example.

-During this annual event John Muir asks parents, community members and local organizations to donate 20-25 minutes of their time to read a book with African American characters by an African American Author to a classroom of 15-20 students.
-It was such a simple yet powerful event that I wanted to share it so others can see your don’t have to embark on a huge undertaking to make a BIG impact on students and volunteers alike.
+During this annual event, John Muir asks parents, community members, and local organizations to donate 20-25 minutes of their time to read a book with African American characters by an African American Author to a classroom of 15-20 students.
+It was such a simple yet powerful event that I wanted to share it so others can see you don’t have to embark on a huge undertaking to make a BIG impact on students and volunteers alike.

 This book is a great way to start a conversation with my girls about the civil rights movement and the various ways that a small group of friends can organize to inspire big change.
 I will definitely be buying this book!
 (Click here to buy it from the Teaching for Change!)